Kowsalyasp/parentkarafmodule/sql readme.md

 * **update -** Modify or revert the existing records in a table it provides the pre-action type(create_table, drop_unique_key, create_index, update_index, delete_index,...) and post-action type(create_unique_key, update_unique_key, create_foreign_key, update_foreign_key, drop_foreign_key,...).

+# DataContainer
+DataContainer provides the enum for insert, delete and update.
+Data retrival from DML and DQL queries can be stored in Data container as rows.
+From this container we can retrieve the required rows of the required table by streaming the rows, and by using whereclause.

 # Row Listener
 An interface that must be implemented by a component that wants to be notified when a significant event happens in the life of a Row set object.
-It Called when a row is inserted, updated, or deleted.
+It called when a row is inserted, updated, or deleted.
 The listener will be notified whenever an event occurs on this Row set object.
 Creates, updates or Removes the designated object from this Row set object's list of listeners.

 ## Types Of Row Listener
 There are 11 types of listeners and they are in the form of interface.